Segniko/Community-Forum/README.md

 ## Contributing 🤝

-We welcome contributions!
+Contributions are welcomed!
 Here's how you can help:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)